 Master’s degree in public health, epidemiology, statistics, biostatistics, math, economics, quantitative social sciences, or related discipline plus four years’ related experience, or equivalent combination of education and experience.

 - Excellent analytic, critical thinking, and quantitative skills.

 - Results- and detail-oriented individual who can initiate and complete tasks under tight deadlines and changing priorities both independently and in a team environment.
 Flexibility with hours and workload is key.

 - Experience devising and executing statistical modeling techniques.

 - Demonstrated ability to quickly recognize problems in results and identify root causes in data, methods, and code.

 - Ease in designing, executing, and troubleshooting code in one or more languages (e.g., Python or R).
 Python strongly preferred.

 - Excellent written and oral communication skills required, including track record of success in co-authorship on multiple scientific papers, presenting results, and representing research at meetings.

-- Ability to work both independently and in collaboration with a team
+- Ability to work both independently and in collaboration with a team.

 - Experience with machine learning, data mining, and analytic techniques.
 Experience using netcdf or xarray files.